thomaskf/combineSomGerm/README.md

 1. For each file, we ignore the positions without any non-empty tumor record.

-2. For the main germline file, we ignore the position if all the non-empty tumor records on that position are the same as the normal record.
+2. For the main germline file, we ignore the position if (1) all the non-empty tumor records on that position are the same as the normal record; or (2) the normal record is not 0/0, 0/1, or 1/1.

 3. We use the main germline file as blueprint, then compare all the records with the other germline files and the somatic files.
 The positions with normal cells 0/1 will not be checked among the somatic records.
 The following lists out the detailed logic: